vincegiorno/twitter/README.md

 !['ROC curves'](ROC.png)

-> The ROC curves and AUC-ROC scores shows that the optimal model performs very well on classifying the tweets by individual author.
-(Only one author has a score less than .90).
-However, the curves and scores seem perhaps too good.
-With more time, it would be worth constructing TOC curves, which include the true and false negative results as well.
+> The ROC curves and AUC-ROC scores shows that the optimal model performs reasonably well on classifying the tweets by individual author, considering that there are 15 classes.
+MOre than half of the classes have ROC-AUC scores of .85 or above, and only one is below .75.

+###Clustering vs classification

+As part of the project idea was to compare classification vs clustering on text data, I ran a basic comparison using the adjusted Rand score to see how close clustering would come to the classification performance.
+I used a basic logistic regression estimator instead of the optimized one to start with, and a basic k-means clustering algorithm with the number of clusters set to 15.
+Running both on the basic vectorized tweet texts, the logistic regression classification achieved an adjusted Rand score of .81, while k-means clustering achieved only .10.
+I stopped there.

 ## Further steps

-For clustering, hashtags could be completely replaced with bigrams.
+- For clustering authors, hashtags could be completely replaced with bigrams and mentions removed to try and cluster just on content.
+- For both clustering authors and classifying tweets by author, additional preprocessing of the tweet text data, such as customizing stop words.
-Additional features could be engineered after analyzing the results for the classes with lower scores.
+- Additional classification features could be engineered based on analysis of the results for the classes with lower scores.
-More effort could be put into preprocessing the tweet text data, such as customizing stop words.
-Features based on POS tagging and other semantic approaches could be added to the classification
+- More generally, features based on POS tagging and other semantic approaches could be used in the classification.

 ## Takeaways

-Even basic NLP methods can be very effective at classification tasks given a reasonably large dataset.
+Even basic NLP methods can be very effective at classification tasks given a reasonably large collection of text.
+Conversely, more complicated methods do not necessarily give better results.
-Vocabulary-based methods work particularly well for Twitter data.
+A vocabulary-based approach using tf-idf vectorization can work particularly well for Twitter data.